AlyceBrady/ramp/README.txt

 -------------------

-RAMP (Record and Activity Management Program) was developed using PHP 5.3 and Zend Framework 1.11.
+RAMP (Record and Activity Management Program) was developed using Apache 2, MySQL 5.5, PHP 5.3 and Zend Framework 1.11.11.
+It has been tested (and seems to work) with MySQL 5.1.44, PHP 5.2.15, and Zend Framework 1.11.10, as well as later versions up to MySQL 5.5.24, PHP 5.3.15, and Zend Framework 1.12.
+It has not been tested with earlier versions of MySQL or PHP.
+It did not appear to work with one installation of Zend Framework 1.11.4, nor does it work yet with Zend 2, which is a completely redesigned version of the Zend Framework.

 INSTALLATION
 ------------

 Please see INSTALL.txt.
-(To be provided...)
+(Under construction...)

 LICENSE
 -------

-The files in this archive are released under a BSD 2-Clause license.
+The source files for Ramp/Smart are released under a BSD 2-Clause license.
 You can find a copy of this license in LICENSE.txt.

 ACKNOWLEDGEMENTS
 ----------------

-The RAMP team would like to thank all the contributors to the RAMP project and Kalamazoo College.
+The RAMP team would like to thank all the contributors to the RAMP project and the institutional supporters who have provided time, expertise, and money.

+Institutional supporters include:
+    Kalamazoo College, Kalamazoo, Michigan, USA
+    Njala University, Sierra Leone
+    The Arcus Center for Socal Justice Leadership, Kalamazoo, Michigan, USA Individual contributors include:
+    Keaton Adams
+    Giancarlo Anemone
+    Alyce Brady
+    Christopher Cain
+    Katrina Carlsen
+    Chris Clerville
+    Ryan Davis
+    Ashton Galloway
+    Guilherme Guedes
+    Simon Haile
+    Tristan Kiel
+    Justin Leatherwood
+    Tendai Mudyiwa
+    William Reichle
+    Renjie Song
+    Kyle Sunden
+    Jiakan Wang
+    Riley Wetzel